waltont8/AdventOfCode2018/README.md

     Playing around with attoparsec.
 Takes a few seconds to run, but would have taken a few minutes to write a faster one
 --- Day 4: Repose Record ---
     This took ages.
 Nothing difficult, just felt like a lot of shuffling around
+--- Day 5: Alchemical Reduction ---
+    There are only 26 answers, just try them all